 limited number of students on plan B).

-optimal consideration for aid, the FAFSA must be filed by
+optimal consideration for aid you should list the FAFSA code

 essential that you follow up early with each potential